nghilevi/hybrid-room-and-offices-finder/README.md

 Step 5: Then use Multiple Exporter to export

-Disclaimer: This app is recommended to be share and advertised inside Laurea and Laurea network.
+Disclaimer: This app is an open source project created and initiated by Nghi Le Vinh.
+Laurea room finder is the app that use this source code and also be developed by Nghi.